whoisphilip/TheaterTrailers/README.md

    * `pip install tmdbsimple`
 5. Sign up at Movie DB for an account and [get a personal api key](https://www.themoviedb.org/documentation/api)
    * A walk through can be found [here](https://github.com/Electronickss/TheaterTrailers/wiki/Signing-up-for-a-TMDB-API-Key)
-6. Clone this repository or download it where you want it
+6. Clone this repository using git
-7. Edit the config file to include your api key, the path to where you cloned/downloaded the repository and the directory you want logs to reside.
-Remove `example` from the `trailers.conf` file.
-Adjust other settings as necessary
+7. Edit the config file
+   * include your api key
+   * the path to where you cloned the repository
+   * Remove `example` from the `trailers.conf` file.
+   * Adjust other settings as necessary
-   * I would suggest configuring `playlistEndVar` to somewhere around 300 for the first run through.
-After that it can be switched to 5
+   * Caching is now supported!
+Set `playlistEndVar` to something high.
+Between 300 and 400.
+After the first run through, subsequent runs will be much faster
 8. This script can be ran manually like any other script or configured with Cron/Windows Task Scheduler.
    * Cron examples can be found [here](https://github.com/Electronickss/TheaterTrailers/wiki/Cron-Examples)